-The Sonos Beam is the first Sonos speaker to add an HDMI connection.
-This means it's ideal for boosting the sound from your TV, while also giving you all the familiar Sonos features.
+The Sonos Beam was the first Sonos speaker to add an HDMI connection.
+This means it's ideal for boosting the sound from your TV, while also giving you all the familiar Sonos multi-room music features.
 Voice control is here, too, and, despite being discontinued, it's still an excellent budget soundbar if you can find one.

 Sonos One SL

 If you’re looking for a simple device to make a profound difference to your TV's sound, then the Sonos Playbar is an excellent option even though it has now been discontiued.
 It also brings immediate access to more music than you could ever possibly hope to listen to, and all without having to get involved with a bona fide surround sound set-up.

 If you prefer a soundbase to a soundbar, then the Playbase is your only option where Sonos is concerned.
 Luckily, it's a pretty good.
 It creates a big, broad soundstage and a solid, natural bass.
 It's also aesthetically stylish and reassuringly well put together.
 The treble can be a bit edgy when it gets really loud but it's still a fine buy, particularly if you spot a discount for this now discontinued product.